Office of Public Works: The 21st century

 In 2006, it was announced that the OPW's own headquarters would be decentralised to Trim, County Meath, and an internal competition was held for the design of a new headquarters building.
 The Trim Headquarters officially opened in late 2008 with staff moving in in the following months.
 A small number of staff remained in 52 St Stephen's Green which was part of the former Dublin Headquarters (51 St Stephen's Green).
 The Backwestern Laboratory project, which cost over 200 million euro was completed, and the sale by the OPW of state property in Ballsbridge yielded over 170 million euro.
 In 2010, the head office of the OPW move to Trim, while the National Convention Centre in Dublin opened, under a public-private partnership, and a major wave of flood risk management studies got underway, including reviews of Cork's River Lee, and Dublin's River Dodder.
 In 2011, the OPW noted that visitor numbers to its managed properties exceeded 3.5 million, and it managed aspects of the State visits of both Queen Elizabeth II and President Barack Obama.
 In 2012, the Office set up a central IT system for its libraries, and a construction management system for National Monuments sites.
 Major works were also completed at Clonmacnoise and the Hill of Tara, and 230 bridges were repaired or replaced.
 The National Procurement Service continued to operate within the OPW, and the Government appointed its first Chief Procurement Officer.

 In 2014, visitor numbers to major OPW-managed heritage sites passed 4 million, while the Irish presidency of the EU was hosted at a much lower cost than a decade earlier due to use of OPW-managed office premises and Dublin Castle.
 The National Procurement Service was moved from the OPW to an independent establishment under the same government department.

-In 2021 the 300 remaining Dublin staff vacated 52 St Stephen's Green and moved to 1GQ on George's Quay, Dublin 2, bringing to an end to their decades long presence on the iconic Dublin Georgian square.
+In 2021, the 300 remaining Dublin staff vacated 52 St Stephen's Green and moved to 1GQ on George's Quay, Dublin 2, bringing to an end to their decades long presence on the iconic Dublin Georgian square.

+In September 2024, the agency was involved in a "huge political controversy" when it was revealed that a bike shed at Leinster House, the construction of which the OPW had managed, cost €336,051.
+Speaking in September 2024, John Conlon, chairman of the OPW, noted that the bike shed project had been outsourced to south Dublin contractor Sensori Facilities Management, who had in turn outsourced it themselves.
+The Irish Examiner noted that Conlon "took responsibility for the controversial spend" ahead of a meeting before the Oireachtas Finance Committee, and acknowledged that the OPW "could have done better."